Students' union: Japan

 In Japan, the student body is called 学生自治会 (gakusei-jichi-kai).
 In Japanese, the word 学生自治会 (gakusei-jichi-kai) means students' self-government-organizations.
 The student body in Japan promotes extracurricular activities.
 Usually, a cultural association, 文化会 (bunka-kai), and a sports association, 体育会 (taiiku-kai), are included within a student body as autonomous organizations.
-A student belongs to one or more students' organizations, and he or she does extracurricular activities through these students' organizations.
+A student belongs to one or more students' organizations, and does extracurricular activities through these students' organizations.
 However, the extracurricular activities of universities and colleges have been declining since the 1990s.

 There is no nationwide student union in Japan that participates in university administration or university management.